What rules are in force?

 Where can you parallel publish your publication?

-The publishers’ rules for parallel publishing apply when publishing in your employer’s institutional repository, such as HSN Open Archive.
+The publishers’ rules for parallel publishing apply when publishing in your employer’s institutional repository, such as USN Open Archive.